219099588/DSA521S-Project/README.md

 Remove_track: allows a user to remove/delete from the playlist

-Search_playlist: allows the user to search for a track in the playlist
+Search_track: allows the user to search for a track in the playlist

 Repeat_track: allows the user to repeat a track